act-now-coalition/act-now-links-service/README.md

 ## Take a Screenshot of a Share Image Page:
 Generates a screenshot of the given target URL and returns the image.
+Target URL should be encoded using JavaScript's `encodeURIComponent()` function.

 The target URL must contain `<div>`s with `screenshot` and `screenshot-ready` classes to indicate where to capture and when the screenshot is ready to be taken, e.g.: